devdbreno/devdbreno/README.md

 And now, recently, i've been studying Go, Rust and Elixir and their ecosystems.<br/>

 I have been developing and studying self-taught for over two years.<br/>
-**_And a developer highly willing to solve problems in the most rational and objective way possible._**
+**_Most importantly, i'm a developer highly willing to solve problems in the most rational and objective way possible._**

 ## My GitHub stats
 <a>